-NOTES : Evalua tor's point total for Understanding of the Project:out of 10 points MANA a) NOTES deliverables required in the RFP? b) NOTES How well is accountability completely and clearly defined? c) NOTES Is the organization of the project team clear? d) NOTES How well does the management plan illustrate the lines of authority and communication? e) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?
-NOTES :
+- a) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - b) How well is accountability completely and clearly defined? - c) Is the organization of the project team clear? - d) How well does the management plan illustrate the lines of authority and communication? - e) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - f) Does it appear that the offeror can meet the schedule set out in the RFP? - g) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - h) To what degree is the proposal practical and feasible? - i) To what extent has the offeror identified potential problems?

+Management Plan for the Project point total: \\\\\ out of 20 points

+Experience and Qualifications (15%)

+1) Questions regarding the personnel designated to work on the project:

-g) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP?
-NOTES • h) To what degree is the proposal practical and feasible?
-NOTES i) To what extent has the offeror identified potential problems?
-NOTES : j) If the offeror currently hold current contracts with State, Federal governments has the offeror provided a plan detailing how they will adequately service multiple contracts?
-Is their plan to service multiple contracts reasonable?
-NOTES : Evalua tor's point total for Management of the Project:out of 20 points Experie ence and Qualifications (15%): a) NOTES Do the individuals assigned to the project have experience on similar projects? : b) NOTES Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? b) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?

+1) Questions regarding the firm and subcontractor (if used):

-NOTES d) How well has the firm demonstrated experience in completing similar projects on time and within budget? e) NOTES How successful is the general history of the firm regarding timely and successful completion of projects? f) NOTES Has the firm provided letters of reference from previous clients? g) NOTES If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
-Evalua tor's point total for Experience and Qualifications:out of 15 points : Narrative (5%): How appropriate are the costs to accomplish the services in the RFP? b) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?

+Experience and Qualifications point total: \\\\\ out of 15 points